koushik-ms/learn-rust/l0/README.md

 # First examples

 This is a place for storing early examples while learning Rust.
+Most of these examples are inspired by HackerRank Problem-solving track.

 ## To compile